mstanczy/git-workshop/README.md

 100        <p>© 2021 Company, Inc.</p>
 101 >>>>>>> footer
 ```
-15. save the changes and commit
+15. save the changes and issue commit
 ```
 commit -am "resolved conflict in the footer"
 ```